Planning solo budget travel part 2 includes some affiliate links. There is no cost to you clicking them, it just earns me a few pennies.

 package deals or cheaper multi flights.
 Even though I’m not a student, I used STA for my last trip to South America.
 They are good with Flexi-flights.

 TIP: With sites like Skyscanner play around with country of origin.
 In the settings you can change what country your booking from.
-I.E when booking a flight in New Zealand I changed the country of origin to England and found cheaper flights for the same companies.
+I.E when booking a flight in New Zealand I changed the country of origin to England and found cheaper flights for the same companies out of New Zealand.

 - Different Options. – Play around with different routes, sometimes separate flights work out cheaper than a direct connecting flight.